moehmeni/viconly/README.md

   "viconly/src/iconly/bulk-style.css",
 ],
 ```
-After this you're able to use the `viconly` component globally in any of your Nuxt project templates.
+After this you're able to use the `ic` (or whatever you named it) component globally in any of your Nuxt project templates.